nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Internal errors (e.g. disk is full, file does not exist, private key not found, out of memory) can provide attackers with information about the internal state of the node, which can then be used to execute an attack.
 As such, the node must take care to not disclose internal errors to the attacker.
 If such an error occurs, the node must log the error for analysis by an operator and send a generic error message back to the client.

+### A.5 Best effort message sending

+A lot of the response type messages only state a node SHOULD send a response or a followup and not a MUST.
+This is because a node might have a reason to stop/pause processing.
+A node might be to busy doing something else, or it might be doing a migration or backup.
+Because nodes communicate with multiple nodes, a single busy node should not matter that much.
+If all nodes send at best-effort, that will be enough due to the number of nodes available.